 Jimmy was a little boy who had not even turned 3 yet.
-When I recently saw Jimmy he was sitting on the inside balcony of the apartment.
+When I last saw Jimmy he was sitting on the inside balcony of the apartment.
 This apartment is home to a group of babies and toddlers and he had just unexpectedly joined the family.
 Usually when children come to us they have been living in an orphanage.
 Jimmy’s arrival was a little different though.

 Because of these different circumstances staff were a bit concerned when they heard he was coming.
 Would he be too big for the other kids, would he be too rough.
 You see while Jimmy is not yet 3 he had been abandoned, adopted and abandoned again.